dream-horizon-org/darwin/darwin-compute/README.md

    Envfile: Add a envfile pointing to local.env.
    ```

+## FAQ / Troubleshooting

+### Cluster not starting due to long init script

+If your `init_script` in the cluster configuration is too long, the cluster may fail to start.
+This happens because init scripts are executed during pod startup and have timeout limitations.

+**Solutions:**
+- Use the **Library Installation API** to install packages instead of putting them in init scripts
+- Create a **custom runtime** with your dependencies pre-installed
+- Split long scripts into smaller, essential commands only

 ## Other Instructions

 1. Folder Level Readme for each module can be found in the respective folders.